Here's How Much Winning Caddie Harry Diamond Made After Rory McIlroy's Victory At The 2025 Masters

 (Image credit: Getty Images)

-For 2025, The Masters will have a record $21 million tournament purse up for grabs and, on Sunday night, the Green Jacket winner will scoop a $4.2 million paycheck.
+Among the many perks of winning The Masters is the sizeable winner's check that players receive.
+For 2025, The Masters had a record $21 million tournament purse up for grabs and, on Sunday night, McIlroy scooped a $4.2 million prize.

 Scheffler and caddie, Ted Scott, celebrate at the 2024 Masters